vacovsky/BlockBlink/README.md

 #blockblink#

-This was created one evening because I wanted a snazzy way to blink the LED connected to my Pi.
+This was created one evening because I wanted a snazzy way to blink the multicolor LED connected to my Pi via GPio.
+I use it to monitor various events on my network from random scripts, but primarily use it to see when ads are blocked, and as a visual way to monitor the status of various internal network services.

 #Setup#